KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 EfficientNetV2-S implementation in Pytorch using stages as in the paper.
 A reproducibility project for the Deep Learning course CS4240 at the TU Delft.

 # EfficientNet-V2_Reproducibility-CS4240
 In Machine Learning the topic of reproducibility has become highly relevant, given the need for sustainable and reusable innovation.
-The following blog post and corresponding repository present our reproducibility research proced regarding the EfficientNet-V2 convolution network originally presented by Mingxing Tan and Quoc V Le in their work "_[EfficientNet V2: Smaller Models and Faster Training](https://paperswithcode.com/paper/efficientnetv2-smaller-models-and-faster)_".
-The novel approach presented in the work employs progressive learning to achieve spead up and efficient process.
+The following blog post and corresponding repository present our reproducibility research procedure regarding the EfficientNet-V2 convolution network originally presented by Mingxing Tan and Quoc V Le in their work "_[EfficientNet V2: Smaller Models and Faster Training](https://paperswithcode.com/paper/efficientnetv2-smaller-models-and-faster)_".
+The novel approach presented in the work employs progressive learning to achieve speed up and efficient process.

-We focus our exploration in three main parts: (1) reprodusability of results shown in the paper using the ImageNetTE dataset; (2) hyperparameter sensitivity of the progressive learning elements; (3) transferability of performance on different datasets.
+We focus our exploration on three main parts: (1) reproducibility of results shown in the paper using the ImageNetTE dataset; (2) hyperparameter sensitivity of the progressive learning elements; (3) transferability of performance on different datasets.
 Every component of our study is executed individually using the PyTorch implementation ([pytorch/vision](https://github.com/pytorch/vision)) combined with ClearML.
-In the next sections we outline the details of every step of our process starting with introduction of the paper, methodology, steps and finishing with conclusions and relevant links.
+In the next sections, we outline the details of every step of our process starting with the introduction of the paper, methodology, steps, and finishing with conclusions and relevant links.

 _Disclaimer:_ This project is created as part of the Deep Learning course CS4240 at the TU Delft.